andrewmoise/grits/README.md

 ## In Conclusion

 See?
 It's neat.

-(TODO - discord link)
+If you're interested to give me some feedback or see what other people are saying about it, join the Discord: [https://discord.gg/c5r89wfT](https://discord.gg/c5r89wfT)

 ## Enjoy!